-Table 9 lists and describes the device states for Secure Path 3.0F SP1 for Active-Passive disk arrays.
+Table 8 lists and describes the device states for Secure Path 3.0F SP1 for Active-Passive disk arrays.

-Table 9 Device states for Secure Path 3.0F SP1 Active-Passive disk arrays
+Table 8 Device states for Secure Path 3.0F SP1 Active-Passive disk arrays

 Device state Description Critical Only one path remains available to the storage unit.
 Degraded One or more paths to the storage unit are failed.
 Operational All paths are available to the storage unit.
-Unknown Unable to communicate with the unit.
-This may indicate no available path or a failed device.
 Failed Paths are available but an inquiry to the device returns a not-ready state even after retries.